LSE-MY457/lse-my457.github.io/index.md

 ### Formative problem sets

 These will be released every two weeks at 5pm, after seminar.
 You must submit one week later at 5pm, on **Moodle**.
+Your submission should be written in **RMarkdown**, and must be a **knitted .pdf**, formatted as shown in this [problem set template](problem-sets/pset-template.Rmd).
+If you do not follow the formatting requirements your problem set will not be marked.
 Comments will be returned via Moodle within two weeks of submission.

 |  |  Type | Release date | Due date  |
 |:--:|:-------:|:-----:|:-----|